krvnsv/Learning-JavaScript/README.md

 ### 9.12.24
 JavaScript runs in the order it appears in your HTML file.
 To avoid issues:
   1. Place <script> tags at the end of the <body> (simple approach).
   2. Use defer or DOMContentLoaded for more control in larger projects.
 This ensures your JavaScript code interacts with elements that are already loaded into the DOM.

+Covered variables in JS

+JavaScript is a "dynamically typed language", which means that, unlike some other languages, you don't need to specify what data type a variable will contain.